-The Pelvic Floor Research Group is one of the world's leading research groups working to improve the understanding and treatment of pelvic floor disorders.
+The U-M Pelvic Floor Research Group is the leading pelvic floor disorders research group in the world, working to improve the understanding and treatment of pelvic floor disorders.
 Our goal is to identify risk factors for developing pelvic floor disorders and to work with high-risk women to prevent them.
 We also provide the most effective and newest treatments for pelvic floor dysfunction.
-Two major areas of focus: